La Nausee by Sartre signed copy from 1950

 The Kyiv-born Olga, along with Bianca Lamblin and Natalie Sorokin, later stated that their “trio” relationships with Sartre and de Beauvoir damaged them psychologically.
 The character of Ivich from one of Sartre’s trilogy is actually a representation of Olga Kozakiewicz.
 You can learn more on the topic here

 The philosopher didn’t sign many books until the ’60 when he was at the peak of his popularity and when most of his works were translated into foreign languages.

 Size: Duodecimo – 12mo

 Binding: Original cloth binding with illustrated dust jacket.
 Minor imperfections on the edges of the panels, top and bottom spine extremes slightly worn.
 Dustjacket shows minor tears, worn along the edges.

 Condition: A few underlining made with pencil on the following pages: 50, 56, 59.
 Paper browning due to aging, besides that, clean copy.

-Provenance: Bought from the heir of the private library of the Serbian great dramaturg Jovan Ćirilov (1931 – 2014).
+Provenance: Acquired from the heir of the private library of the Serbian dramaturg Jovan Ćirilov (1931 – 2014).
 Acquired during August of 2015.
 He was a member of the National UNESCO Commission of the Republic of Serbia.
-He got many awards for his cultural contribution: Chevalier of Ordre des Arts et des Lettres, the Lifetime achievement to the culture of Serbia, two Sterija awards, Joakim Vujić award, Sretenje Order award, and other. Ćirilov was one of the foremost experts in theatre theory in Serbia but also a writer, columnist as well as a political activist in his younger days.
+He got many awards for his cultural contribution: Chevalier of Ordre des Arts et des Lettres, the Lifetime achievement to the culture of Serbia, two Sterija awards, Joakim Vujić award, Sretenje Order award, and others. Ćirilov was one of the foremost experts in theatre theory in Serbia but also a writer, columnist as well as a political activist in his younger days.
 Founder of the БИТЕФ (Belgrade International Theatre Festival), one of the most significant cultural festivals in Serbia.